 Peter Cannon: Thunderbolt is a new take on an old character—one you might not know by name but who, if you’re big into superheroes, will sound very familiar once you get to know him.

 Created by Pete Morsi, a cop and a comic writer, as part of the Charlton Comics Action Heroes line in 1966, Peter Cannon then moved to DC.
 He didn’t appear in their pages until Crisis on Infinite Earths.
-Now owned by the Morsi estate, Peter Cannon featured in a last story in 2010, a ten-issue run at Dynamite co-written by Steve Darnall and Alex Ross with art by Jonathan Lau.
+Now owned by the Morsi estate, Peter Cannon was last featured in 2010 with a ten-issue run at Dynamite, co-written by Steve Darnall and Alex Ross with art by Jonathan Lau.
 (He also happens to be the inspiration for Ozymandias in Watchmen.)

 The character Peter Cannon isn’t just familiar because of his publication history.
 He’s also composed entirely of superhero trends and tropes.
 His power lies in his mental prowess and discipline, making him the smartest man on Earth.
 Raised by monks in the Himalayas, he has a backstory both tragic and Orientalist.
 He’s aloof and extremely wealthy, from the looks of his sprawling estate.
 And you bet he has a minority friend at his side: his name is Tabu, y’all.